How to end a fixed term tenancy early

 want to leave a fixed term tenancy early

-have already left early and want to end your liability for rent
+have already left early and want to end their responsibility for rent

 When you can end a fixed term early